 Registration and reporting problematic in coaster comparisons

-There are several methods by which countries have tackled the coronavirus.
-Unfortunately, comparing them is almost impossible because each country reports differently.
-(Certainly no kudos to the work of WHO, EU, ministries and institutes of health: nothing done since mers, sars, bird flu...).
+There are various methods through which countries have tackled the coronavirus.
+Unfortunately, comparing them is virtually impossible because each country reports differently.
+(Certainly no praise for the work of WHO, EU, ministries and institutes for public health: nothing has been done since MERS, SARS, bird flu...).

 It starts with the fact that we just don't know anything about infection rates yet.
 There are no representative samples as is done in elections, for example.